-1In reality, many of today's blockchain privacy solutions suffer from assorted metadata leaks such as variability in transaction record size, ill-defined cryptographic guarantees, inadequate integration with Tor, exposure of amounts at the interface between "shielded" and "unshielded" transaction pools, the handling of transaction fees, and common operational mistakes.
+1In reality, many of today's blockchain privacy solutions suffer from assorted metadata leaks such as variability in transaction record size, ill-defined cryptographic guarantees, inadequate network-level anonymization, exposure of amounts at the interface between "shielded" and "unshielded" transaction pools, the handling of transaction fees, and common operational mistakes.
 These are outside our scope.